microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 ```

 The API responds synchronously that the database has been created and indicates
-that provisioning operation is not fully completed by including the
+that the provisioning operation is not fully completed by including the
 Operation-Location header and status property in the response payload.

 ```